 Caitlyn Kearns, M.A CF-SLP, received both her Bachelor of Arts degree and Master of Arts degree in Communication Sciences and Disorders from Louisiana State University.
 Caitlyn has experience working with pediatric and adult populations in a multitude of settings, including: outpatient clinics, hospitals, schools, and at-home care.
 She has assessed and provided treatment to children with diagnoses in articulation, language, fluency, VPI/Cleft palate, voice, and Autism.
 She has also assessed and provided treatment for adults with aphasia, dementia, fluency disorders, accent reduction, swallowing disorders, and voice disorders.
 Caitlyn has her provisional license in the Commonwealth of Virginia and is a certified Clinical Fellow under the American Speech Language and Hearing Association (ASHA).

 Rachel Kagle, M.S.Ed., CCC-SLP received her Bachelor of Science degree in Communication Sciences and Disorders from James Madison University and her Master of Science in Education in Speech-Language Pathology from Old Dominion University.
-She has experience in clinical and school settings assessing and providing treatment to children with language, articulation, voice, fluency, and social deficits.
-She has worked with adults with aphasia, fluency disorders, language disorders, accent reduction, and individuals with cognitive and social deficits.
-Her work with individuals with autism spectrum disorders, intellectual disabilities, and developmental disabilities have been one-on-one and in small groups.
-Additionally, Rachel holds an Autism Spectrum Disorders certification, is Orton-Gillingham Reading Program trained, and is trained to provide orofacial-myofunctional therapy.
-Rachel is licensed in the Commonwealth of Virginia and holds her Certificate of Clinical Competence from the American Speech Language and Hearing Association (ASHA).
+She has experience in clinical and school settings assessing and providing treatment to children with receptive/expressive language, literacy, articulation, voice, fluency, and social difficulties.
+She has worked with adults with aphasia, fluency disorders, language disorders, accent reduction, and individuals with cognitive or social deficits.
+Rachel has experience providing services both one-on-one and in small groups as well as both in person and via teletherapy.
+Additionally, Rachel holds an Autism Spectrum Disorders certification and is trained/certified in the following: Orton-Gillingham Reading Program, Berard Auditory Integration Training, and Orofacial-Myofunctional Therapy.
+Rachel is licensed in the Commonwealth of Virginia and holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).